TDG-Platform/docs/ENVI_NNDiffusePanSharpening.md

 ### Advanced
-This task requires that WorldView-2, Worldview-3, GeoEYE-1 and Quickbird imagery has been pre-processed using the Advanced Image Processor for proper orthorectification (ADD LINK).
+This task requires that WorldView-2, Worldview-3, GeoEYE-1 and Quickbird imagery has been pre-processed using the [Advanced Image Processor](#https://github.com/TDG-Platform/docs/blob/master/Advanced_Image_Preprocessor.md) for proper orthorectification.
 The example below uses a WorldView-3 Image from Tracy California.

 ```python